Climate-based broccoli planting guide for Cleveland, Ohio

 Main risk: The usual setbacks here come from management choices rather than from the season itself.

-How Frost Affects Broccoli in Cleveland
+How Frost Affects Planting Dates for Broccoli in Cleveland

 Cleveland usually has about 218 frost-free days, with a typical last spring frost around April 8 and a typical first fall frost around November 12.